oyanezm/cryptogamy/Readme.md

-Encription Class
+# Encription Class

-The encryption method is based on a Encription Key.
-The Encryption Key is a set of number betwen 0-6.
+Cyrpto encrypts based on a *Encryption Key*, that is a set of number betwen *0-9*.

 E.g  '12' VALID!
      '123sdd0' INVALID!